TechSavantis/polisparalela/site/content/thinks/an-interview-with-trys-mudford-lead-developer-at-tomango.md

 Actually, I don't know whether I should say that..."

-*It can’t all be good, though - what’s the worst thing about working for Tomango?*
+*It can’t all be good, though - what’s the worst thing about working for Polis Paralela?*

 "I think...project length, sometimes.
 It would be nice to work on some projects for a bit longer, to really go into more detail."